multifactor/mfdpg/README.md

 In doing so, MFDPG has the further effect of progressively upgrading any password-based website to support strong MFA.

 #### Getting Started
 To get started, clone this repository, then install all of the required dependencies using `npm install`.
 You can run our unit testing suite with `npm test`.
+The [/benchmark](/benchmark) directory contains benchmarking code and results.
 For detailed API documentation, see [DOCS.md](DOCS.md).

 #### Working Example
 The below working example demonstrates the basic functions of multi-factor authentication, portability, revocation, and password generation based on regular expressions.